Faculty of Health

 Real World Experience

-All Global Health students have an opportunity to do a fourth year placement with an organization locally or internationally.
-Examples of organizations where students can be placed include the Hospital for Sick Children, Black Creek Community Health Centre, Doctors Without Borders, the World Health Organization, the Ontario HIV Treatment Network and YorkU’s EcoCampus in Costa Rica.
+All Global Health students have an opportunity to gain valuable, hands-on, real-world experience tackling global health issues.
+Specialized honours students will have the opportunity to work in an organization locally or internationally.
+Examples of organizations where students can be placed include the Hospital for Sick Children, Black Creek Community Health Centre, Doctors Without Borders, the University of Health and Allied Sciences in Ghana, the Ontario HIV Treatment Network, the Caribbean Public Health Agency in Trinidad & Tobago, and YorkU’s EcoCampus in Costa Rica.

 Careers in Global Health